greg-raven/hdc/_posts/2013-06-06-apple-valley-rejects-rumble-strips.md

 This rejection comes after [a suggestion to the town council](/2013/03/apple-valley-town-council-meeting/ "Apple Valley Town Council meeting") that rumble strips might help stop the slaughter of cyclists along Apple Valley Road while riding in what should be an ample bike lane.

-Mr. Miller’s advice to the Town Council is free of any alternatives that might improve the situation.
+Mr. Miller's advice to the Town Council is free of any alternatives that might improve the situation.

 Here is his report: